phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 And we have no idea how the state is actually managed: we can change it at any time.
 This allows us to change the recoil version or move to redux or whatever we want.
-I have actually implemented these using useState for now anyway: this makes the application re-render more than it needs to but it demonstrates the decoupling
+I have actually implemented these using useState for now anyway: this makes the application re-render more than it needs to, but it demonstrates the decoupling

 ## Use of optics in state management